Neuer Zollhof

 Practical Information

-When preparing for your visit to Neuer Zollhof, keep in mind the following practical considerations:
+When planning your visit to Neuer Zollhof, keep a few practical considerations in mind:

-What to Bring: Comfortable walking shoes are recommended, as you may spend considerable time exploring the museum and surrounding area.
-A camera for capturing the striking architecture is also a good idea.
+• What to Bring: Comfortable walking shoes are recommended, as you will likely explore the surrounding area on foot.
+A camera is also essential for capturing the architectural beauty.

 Frequently Asked Questions